What is Gum Graft Surgery?

 Gum recession is characterized by a deterioration of gum tissue surrounding the teeth.
 Typically caused by periodontal (gum) disease, misaligned teeth, habitual grinding or clenching of the teeth, or a range of other factors, gums that are receding can cause a number of oral health issues to emerge, such as tooth damage or decay.
 At Made Ya Smile in Rosenberg, TX, our team of skilled dental professionals can restore your gumline and the tissue around your teeth with advanced gum grafting techniques.
 A gum graft is a type of gingival treatment that uses gum tissue from other areas of your mouth or another donor source and reinstates it in the areas of recession.
 This serves to replenish lost gum tissue and restore a more healthy gumline.
 If you have gum recession, receiving treatment is paramount to maintain your oral health.
 A gum grafting procedure helps to protect the roots of the teeth from potential bacteria and infection as well as reinvent your smile to make it more youthful and beautiful.
-If you are beginning to experience signs of recession or think a periodontal grafting procedure could benefit your oral health, contact our office and schedule an appointment with general dentist Dr. Eric Capps.
+If you are beginning to experience signs of recession or think a periodontal grafting procedure could benefit your oral health, contact our office and schedule an appointment with our general dentist.

 Any patient experiencing gum recession or loss could benefit from a gum grafting procedure to restore the health and appearance of their teeth.
 Because gum recession often alters the look of your smile, you will likely notice some changes, including tooth discoloration near the gumline or teeth that appear longer in length.
 Additionally, you might notice tenderness when flossing or brushing your teeth or sensitivity to foods and beverages of varying temperatures.
 The primary cause of gum recession is normally periodontal disease, but it could also be brought on by genetics, bruxism (teeth clenching or grinding), misaligned teeth, oral piercings, or overly aggressive brushing habits.
-During your appointment with Dr. Capps, he will assess the condition of your gums and help you to determine whether or not a gum grafting procedure is needed to restore your oral health.
+During your appointment, our dentist will assess the condition of your gums and help you to determine whether or not a gum grafting procedure is needed to restore your oral health.

 - Connective Tissue Graft: A connective tissue graft uses tissue taken from the roof of your mouth, right below the outer layer of skin.
-This is the most commonly executed technique for a gum grafting.
+This is the most commonly executed technique for gum grafting.